mikeyaworski/Utility-Discord-Bot/docs/GCE-Instructions.md

 1.
     ```
     npm ci
-1. Retrieve your `DATABASE_URL` environment variable with:
     ```
-    heroku config:get DATABASE_URL -a miky-utility-discord-bot
-    ```
-    Where `miky-utility-discord-bot` is replaced to whatever your Heroku app is named.
-Note that this value is subject to change.
-When/if it changes, you will need to update the environment variable and restart the app.

-    As previously mentioned, these instructions assume you have gone through the [Heroku instructions](./Heroku-Instructions.md) to create a Heroku app with a free PostgreSQL database.
 1. Create a `.env` file with all of the environment variables filled in.
 This means your secrets are written to the instance's disk.
 If this is a security concern for you, then there are alternative ways to define secrets, but are more effort.

-    You can see the structure of the `.env` file [here](../README.md#environment-variables) and instructions on how to gather the environment variables in the [Heroku instructions](./Heroku-Instructions.md).
+    You can see the structure of the `.env` file [here](../README.md#environment-variables).
+Make sure to replace the `DATABASE_URL` value with whatever your hosted database URL is (probably Supabase from the instructions linked in step 2).
+The example environment variables show values for local development, so several of them will need to be changed for the deployment.

     If unfamiliar with the command line, here are instructions to create the `.env` file using vim: